GL-MPP/EVA-7/S13 Assignment/README.md

  'num_hidden_layers': 12,
  'patch_size': 16}

-### 6. Class ViTSelfAttention
+### 6. ViTSelfAttention
 This class basically takes in all the required configuration values and does the the following -
 1. Generate the Key, Query and Value vectors.
 2. Does necessary Matrix transpose operation to enable Matrix multiplication.
 3. Generate the context layer (Softmax(Query x Key) x Value) and Attention probabilities (Softmax(Query x Key)) as output

-### 7. class ViTSelfOutput
+### 7. ViTSelfOutput
 This is the Projection layer (Linear Layer) sitting on top of the Transformer mechanism.

-### 8. Class ViTEncoder
+### 8. ViTEncoder
-This Classs is the inclusion of all the classes above to depict the overall architecture of Transformer (Encoder portion).
+This Class is the inclusion of all the classes above to depict the overall architecture of Transformer (Encoder portion).